Kubernetes Node Daemonset

 helm repo add openziti https://docs.openziti.io/helm-charts/

-ziti edge enroll --jwt /tmp/k8s-tunneler.jwt --out /tmp/k8s-tunneler.json
+ziti-edge-tunnel enroll --jwt /tmp/k8s-tunneler.jwt --identity /tmp/k8s-tunneler.json

-helm install ziti-edge-tunnel openziti/ziti-edge-tunnel --set-file zitiIdentity=/tmp/k8s-tunneler-03.json
+helm install ziti-edge-tunnel openziti/ziti-edge-tunnel --set-file zitiIdentity=/tmp/k8s-tunneler.json

-Installation using a existing / pre-created secret
+Installation using a existing secret

 kubectl create secret generic k8s-tunneler-identity --from-file=persisted-identity=k8s-tunneler.json